CITCOM-project/APSDigitalTwin/README.md

 ## Model Execution

-In `scripts/main.py`, modify `training_data` with a path your own training dataset and update `profile` and `basal_profile` with paths to the appropriate json files.
+In `scripts/main.py`, modify `training_data` with a path your own training dataset.
+You should also update `.env` with the correct path for `profile_path` and `basal_profile_path`.

+For windows users, `COMSPEC` should also be updated to point to the exe of the bash command line which has oref0 installed (eg: `GitBash.exe`).

 You may also update any scenarios as required.
 To then run the code:
 ```
 python ./scripts/main.py
 ```